ankpan18/SecondaryAPI/readme.md

 4. Run db.sql in your mysql shell using this command: mysql -u root -p db_name < "C:\xampp\htdocs\SecondaryAPI\db_name.sql"
 5. Go to "C:\xampp\htdocs\php\php.ini" and open it in notepad.
 6. Here we need to change the maximum execution time and database size for phpmyadmin.
  Search for line with "max_execution_time" and replace this line with the below one

          max_execution_time = 3600

 Similarly search for line with "upload_max_filesize" and replace this line with the below one

       memory_limit=512M

 8. Now restart Apache and MySQL server in XAMPP.
-9. Add API Key in config table with id=1.
+9. Add API Key in config table with id=1 using PHPMyAdmin.
 10. Open localhost/SecondaryAPI/Catalog in your browser for loading all data in your database.
 11. Don't refresh or close this page till it stops loading.
 It will return the number of seconds taken to insert all record after the execution is completed.
 	It took me about 27 minutes based on internet connection and server response time.
 The time might vary accordingly due to these conditions.
-12. Get categories API Link:localhost/SecondaryAPI/shop/categories/5/1
+12. Get categories API <b>Link:"localhost/SecondaryAPI/shop/categories/5/1" </b>
 where 5 is the limit-number of items to be returned and 1 is the page number for pagination.
 You can change these numbers are per your requirement.

+<b>Get products API Link:"localhost/SecondaryAPI/shop/products/5/1/catid"</b>
-Get products API Link:localhost/SecondaryAPI/shop/products/5/1/catid where 5 is the limit-number of items to be returned, 1 is the page number for pagination and catid is the category Id.
+where 5 is the limit-number of items to be returned, 1 is the page number for pagination and catid is the category Id.
 You can change these numbers and string as per your requirement.

 You can test these two REST API Endpoint on thunderclient, postman and even your browser.
-I have not included API Key required for these API since we are only using it locally in our system.
+I have not included API Key as required parameter for these API since we are only using it locally in our system.

-11. You can also access bonus page by going in bonus folder and opening demo.html in your browser to displays the list of categories and clicking the category shows the list of products with name, price, images and reviews.
+13. You can also access bonus page by going in bonus folder and opening demo.html in your browser to displays the list of categories and clicking the category shows the list of products with name, price, images and reviews.

 ## Screenshots for Bonus Page